Need a PDF?

 Make a List and Keep it Updated

-Make a list of all the medications you take, their doses, and how often you take them.
+Make a list of all the medications you take, their doses, how often you take them and for which condition.
 Be sure to include in the list any OTC drugs, vitamins, supplements, or herbal or other remedies.
 Remember to add any new medications or doses to your list when a change is made.

 - Share this list—and any updates—with all of your healthcare providers and caregivers.
-You should keep a copy too.
-Take the list with you to each medical appointment, and carry the list with you at all times, in case of a medical emergency.
+Take the list with you to each medical appointment, and carry the list with you at all times

 Review Your Medications